 The system has a shutdown feature that can be used when the vehicle is in storage.
-This allows the leisure electronics to be turned off when not required to save battery power.
-When in the off state the alarm and tracking system supplies are still active, all other supplies are turned off.
+This allows the leisure electronics to be turned off when not required to avoid flattening of the leisure and / or vehicle battery.
+When in the off state only the alarm and tracking system supplies are still active, all other supplies are turned off.

-Before using the system please ensure the system shutdown switch is in the on position (button in) the system is now active.
+Before using the system, please ensure the system shutdown switch is in the on position (button in) the system is now active.